denistsoi/talks/README.md

-# Denis Tsoi Talks
+# Talks

-A Repository of Development Related Talks
+A Repository of Talks produced by Denis Tsoi

 ### Directory